web-cat/code-workout/README.md

 ## Upload and Test Programming Exercises:

-Upload exercise files at the 'gym/exercises/upload' URL from CodeWorkout's root.
-Then use the /gym/workouts/new URL from CodeWorkout's home to create a new workout from existing exercises and simultaneously add it to a course offering.

 - Log in using your admin account admin@codeworkout.org (pass: adminadmin)
 - Click "Upload Exercises" in the navigation bar, then click "Choose File".
 Choose your exercise file and click "Submit File".
 - Click "Create Workouts" in the navigation bar to create new workouts.